ajcm/spring-examples/spring6/spring-javaconfig-annotations/README.md

 ### spring-javaconfig-annotations

-- Example how to use Application Context with annotations (_AnnotationConfigApplicationContext_)
+- Example how to use Application Context with annotations
-- Added component scan
-- Added tests with Junit
+- Different tests setup with Junit